5inf/uprog2/README.md

 This is a chicken and egg situation.
 A programmer is required to initially program the programmer.
 Subsequent firmware updates are (mostly) handled automatically by uprog.

 Any AVR ISP compatible programmer works with the board.
-This can even be an Arduino which has been programmed via the Arduino IDE to act as ISP programmer.
+I recommend an AVR ISP mk2 compatible USB programmer to do this.
+The programmer can even be an Arduino which has been programmed via the Arduino IDE to act as ISP programmer.

 With a programmer programming can be done using e.g. AVRdude (https://www.nongnu.org/avrdude/) or uisp (http://savannah.nongnu.org/projects/uisp).

-    apt-get install avrdude
+    sudo apt-get install avrdude
+    sudo avrdude -c avrisp2 -p atmega644p -U hfuse:w:0xD0:m -U lfuse:w:0xE6:m -U efuse:w:0xFF:m -U flash:w:./binary/PROG/main.hex

     apt-get install uisp

-    avrdude ...
     uisp ...

+ If at least one uprog is already available uprog2 itsel can be used to program the next ones.

     uprog2 ATMEGA644PA -empmvm main-usb.hex

 ##### Setting USB device strings on the FTDI USB Serial interface